GrupoDiana/BRT-Documentation/docs/osc/resources.md

 #### Return

-`/resources/removeBRIR <string BRIR_id> <bool removed> <string description>`

-The return message is sent to all subscribers and refers to the `BRIR_id`, indicating `removed=true`if the BRIR successfuly removed and `removed=false` if not. <!--In both cases a `description` is added to give more details. -->
+A return message is sent back to the sender: `control/actionResult /resources/removeBRIR <string BRIR_id> <bool removed> <string description>`, indicating `removed=true`if the BRIR successfuly removed and `removed=false` if not.
+In both cases a `description` is added to give more details.

+In case of success, an echo is sent to all subscribers but the sender: `/resources/removeBRIR <string BRIR_id>`

 #### Example

 BeRTA receives: `/resources/removeBRIR BRIR1`

-BeRTA sends back to all subscribers: `/resources/removeBRIR BRIR1 true` or just to the sender: `/resources/removeBRIR BRIR1 false`
+BeRTA sends back to all subscribers: `/resources/removeBRIR BRIR1 true BRIR BRIR1 removed` or just to the sender: `/resources/removeBRIR BRIR1 false ERROR deleting BRIR.
+BRIR1 not found in the list`

+BeRTA sends an echo to all subscribiers but the sender: `/resources/removeBRIR BRIR1`
 <!----------------------------------------------------------------------------------->
 ---